This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I like the magnetic hose clip you can add to your pack to keep the mouthpiece within reach, and I always add a bite valve cover to keep the mouthpiece clean.

 We also carry this Sawyer squeeze water filter, along with a Cnoc water container.
-We find the Cnoc water container makes filtering water easier, and you can filter a larger amount of water at once than with the bag that comes with the filter.
+We find the Cnoc water container makes collecting dirty water easier, and you can filter a larg amounts of water at once.

 Our Backpacking Sleep System